slubold/Network_GOF/README.md

 Department of Statistics, University of Washington

 This repository contains the code to reproduce the figures in the paper "Spectral goodness of fit tests for complete and partial network data."
-There are t folders in this repository.
+There are two folders in this repository.

 1) "sim_in_paper": In this folder, we give the code to reproduce the results for the following models:
  - Beta model